TIPS FOR QUALITY OUTPUT

 We can use Quark, Pagemaker, Corel Draw, or any similar files by converting them to the above formats.
 Keep in mind, however, that any design elements dependent on the native application or computer, such as fonts that are installed on your computer but not in the Denver Print system, may be lost in this process.
 (See below for more information on fonts.)
 Instructions on how to convert are included below.

 What to know before you submit . . .

-Please take the time to review all of this carefully!
-Although we take our time to ensure each file is set-up properly and that we are representing your digital file in print correctly, we are not responsible for the quality of the artwork that you submit.
-To ensure proper output, please follow all guidelines.
+Please take the time to review all everything carefully!
+Although we take our time to insure each file is set-up properly and that we are representing your digital file in print correctly, we are not responsible for the quality of the artwork that you submit.
+To insure proper output, please follow all guidelines.
 If you have any questions regarding files, please don’t hesitate to reach out to our customer service department.

 (small format only – flyers, postcards, postcards, business cards, etc.)

 Although our cutting staff is extremely precise, we can not guarantee any print job cuts without the added bleed.
 There are no exceptions.
-Also, please keep your text at least 1/4″ away from the edge of the piece unless it is an eighth of a page or smaller.
-This way your text is in a “safe” area.
-If you have any questions regarding this policy you may call us.
+Please be sure to keep your text at least 1/4″ away from the edge of the piece unless it is an eighth of a page or smaller.
+This ensures your text is in a “safe” area.
+If you have any questions regarding our policy you may call us.

 The trim area is a space of 1/8″ after the bleed.
 Its purpose is to separate any text or important content from the edge.